 The State of Luxembourg is a 34% shareholder of BGL BNP Paribas S.A.
-In accordance with the recommendation of the European Central Bank ECB/2020/35 of 27 July 2020 on dividend distribution policies during the COVID-19 pandemic, the General Meeting of 30 September 2020 decided not to pay any dividend in respect of 2019 earnings.
+As a result, it received a dividend of EUR 110.2 million from BGL BNP Paribas S.A.in 2019 and 2020.
 Other transactions, with the State of Luxembourg or with any other entity controlled by the State of Luxembourg, are carried out on an arm's length basis.